 - Market value = volume of transactions x value of 1 transaction

 You should be able to find most of the information for free in this example.
 You can get the number and size of businesses in your delivery area from the national statistics.
 Your accountant should be able to give you the useful life of a desk (but you should know it since it is your market!).
 You can compare the desk prices of other furniture stores in your area.
 As a side note here: it is always a good idea to ask your competitors for market data (just don't say you are going to compete with them).

-The top down approach consist in starting with a global number and reducing it pro-rata.
-In our case we would start with the value of UK office furniture market which AMA Research estimates to be around £650m and then do a pro-rata on this number using the number of businesses in our delivery area x their number of employees / total number of people employed in the UK.
+The top-down approach consists of starting with a global number and reducing it pro-rata.
+In our case, we would start with the value of the UK office furniture market which AMA Research estimates to be around £650m and then do a pro-rata on this number using the number of businesses in our delivery area x their number of employees / total number of people employed in the UK.
 Once again the number of employees would only be a rough proxy given all business don't have the same furniture requirements.